The Complex Commercial Litigation Law Review: Switzerland

 Civil proceedings begin either with the submission of a request for conciliation or with the direct filing of an action with the court.
-In both cases, the filing of the submission has the effect of meeting the deadline for legal action and establishes the lis pendens.16
+In both cases, the filing of the submission has the effect of meeting the deadline for legal action and establishes the lis pendens.

-In the settlement hearing, the court gives a preliminary non-binding legal assessment of the dispute on the basis of the file before it, and the court actively tries to facilitate a settlement.
+In the settlement hearing, the court gives a preliminary non-binding legal assessment of the dispute on the basis of the file before it, and it actively tries to facilitate a settlement.
 If no settlement can be reached, the parties submit the written reply, which is then followed by the written rejoinder.
-The pleading phase is followed by the evidence taking phase in which the court may order disclosure, hear witnesses and examine the parties or appoint and instruct an independent expert.
+The pleading phase is followed by the evidence taking phase, in which the court may order disclosure, hear witnesses and examine the parties or appoint and instruct an independent expert.

 iv Court fees and party indemnity

-v Alternative dispute resolution (arbitration, mediation)
+v Alternative dispute resolution (arbitration and mediation)

-Arbitration is widespread, especially for the settlement of disputes between associations and their members (association arbitration, especially in sports law) and in international commercial contracts (international commercial arbitration).
-The third part of the Civil Procedure Code (Article 353 et seq.) regulates domestic arbitration, while international arbitration falls within the scope of Chapter 12 of the International Private Law (Article 176 et seq.).18
+Arbitration is widespread, especially for disputes between associations and their members (association arbitration, especially in sports law) and in international commercial contracts (international commercial arbitration).
+The third part of the CPC (Article 353 et seq.) regulates domestic arbitration, while international arbitration falls within the scope of Chapter 12 of the International Private Law Act (Article 176 et seq.).

 Breach of contract claims